bruce30709/doublestaff_pov_arduino/README.md

-# doublestaff_pov_arduino
+# Doublestaff POV Arduino

-You'd be feeling good that you spent little money but entertained yourself !!!!
+Feeling great about this cost-effective entertainment solution!

-Not just for ledstaff, it can be use in car, motorcycle, home, laptop, sound…
+Whether it's for an LED staff, car, motorcycle, home, laptop, or sound system, this setup is versatile and fun.

-↓NOT INCLUDE PIPES !!

-#tiny85 NT.
-70*4
+**Components (Not Including Pipes):**

+- Tiny85: NT.
+70 * 4
-#ws2812b NT.
-220/m *2
+- WS2812B LEDs: NT.
+220/m * 2

-#jumpwire  NT.
-40*1

-#Rechargeable Battery(9v) NT.
-170*4

-total----> NT.
-1500

-But with my failure........>>NT 2000

-so sad!!
-Just for sharing!!
-No criticism!!
+- Jumpwire: NT.
+40 * 1
+- Rechargeable Battery (9v): NT.
+170 * 4

+**Total Cost: NT.
+1500**

+Despite my initial failure, ended up spending NT 2000.

+A bit disappointing, but all in the spirit of sharing!
+No criticism here, just lessons learned!